-The table shows that all items have a standard construction value of more than 0.7, and the value of loading in all the intended constructs showed greater values compared to the others.
-This shows that the manifest variables are all valid and can explain the latent variables, and have met the requirements for the validity of discrimination as well as the value of cross loading exceeding 0.7, so that there is no need to retest (Jogiyanto, 2009).
+In the table shown all items have a standard construction value of more than 0.7 and a value of Loading in all the intended constructs show greater values compared to the others.
+So it shows that the manifest variables are all valid and can explain the latent variables, and have met the requirements for the validity of discrimination and also the value of cross loading exceeding a value of 0.7 so that there is no need to retest (Jogiyanto, 2009).

-4.2 Reliability Test
+4.3 Reliability Test

-Composite reliability and Cronbach's alpha were found in the reliability tests.
-The reliability value of the indicators for a variable was tested using composite reliability and Cronbach's alpha.
-If the value of composite reliability and Cronbach's alpha is > 0.7, a variable can be said to meet composite reliability and Cronbach's alpha.
-The composite reliability values of each variable are listed in Table 4.
+There was composite reliability and Cronbach's alpha in the reliability test.
+The reliability value of the indicators on a variable is tested by composite reliability and Cronbach's alpha.
+If the value of composite reliability and cronbach's alpha is > 0.7, then a variable can be said to meet composite reliability and cronbach's alpha.
+The composite reliability value of each variable can be seen in Table 4 below.